hirohith/speech-emotion-recognition/README.md

 # ✅ Conclusion

+# ✅ Conclusion

-This project successfully developed a Speech Emotion Recognition System capable of identifying emotional states from speech recordings.
-Multiple machine learning and deep learning approaches were implemented and evaluated using the RAVDESS dataset.
+This project successfully developed an end-to-end Speech Emotion Recognition system using audio signal processing and machine learning techniques.

-Among all tested models, the Random Forest classifier achieved the highest performance with an accuracy of 69.94%, outperforming CNN and CNN-LSTM architectures on the available dataset.
-The final system was deployed as an interactive Streamlit web application that enables users to upload speech recordings and receive emotion predictions in real time.
+Multiple models including Random Forest, CNN, CNN with Augmentation, and CNN-LSTM were implemented and evaluated.
+Among them, the Random Forest classifier achieved the best performance with 69.94% accuracy and was selected for deployment.

+The final solution was integrated into a Streamlit web application capable of predicting emotions from uploaded speech recordings in real time.
-The project demonstrates the complete machine learning pipeline, including data preprocessing, feature extraction, model development, performance evaluation, and deployment, making it a practical application of Artificial Intelligence in speech analysis.